IT Security Measures to Take Before Hiring Technology Developers

 Data leakage prevention starts small.
 Immediately after you complete data analysis and risk assessment, it is time to do the due diligence job.
 What is that about?
 It is a set of actions you take to verify the security capabilities of your technology development partner.

-The due diligence scope largely depends on the amount of risks involved in the partnership.
+The due diligence scope largely depends on the number of risks involved in the partnership.
 Although you trust your software provider, taking care of intellectual property and data safety is essential.

 Here is what lawyers advise when conducting vendor due diligence for the first time: